koendv/t12-958/README.md

 The microcontroller has an internal temperature sensor.
 As the microcontroller heats up during operation, the internal temperature of the microcontroller may be different from the temperature of the cold junction.

+CPU is the default temperature sensor.
+Please change to NTC or ONEWIRE, depending upon sensor used in the soldering iron handle.

 ### NTC Temperature sensor

 A separate document, [README_NTC](README_NTC.md), handles configuring the NTC temperature sensor.